race2infinity/The-Documentation-Compendium/README.md

 ## P.S. <a name = "ps"></a>

 - This repo is under active development.
 If you have any improvements / suggestions please file an [issue](https://github.com/kylelobo/The-Documentation-Compendium/issues/new/choose) or send in a [Pull Request](/en/CONTRIBUTING.md)
-- The [TODO.md](/en/TODO.md) file or the [issues](https://github.com/kylelobo/The-Documentation-Compendium/issues) page are a good place to visit if you want to pick up some task.
-They have a list of things are to be implemented in the near future
+- The [issues](https://github.com/kylelobo/The-Documentation-Compendium/issues) page is a good place to visit if you want to pick up some task.
+It has a list of things are to be implemented in the near future

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">